 "Engelmann (Rothrock 1878) stressed the difference in leaf number with P. ponderosa (5 vs. 3), but found it otherwise very similar to certain forms of that species.
 Shaw (1909, 1914) reduced it to a variety of P. ponderosa when it became known that the 'leaf-fascicles (are) heteromerous, with the larger number in the southern parts of its range (referring to P. ponderosa s.l.)...
 P. arizonica has often been treated under [P. ponderosa] as a variety, but more recent treatments recognize it as a distinct species, with possible introgression in Arizona and New Mexico" (Farjon & Styles 1997).

 Trees to 35 m tall with a straight, massive trunk up to 120 cm in diameter.
-Crown open, pyramidal in young trees, becaming round-topped.
-Branches thick and spreading, the first-order branches drooping and the others ascending.
-Bark on young trees dark brown, rough and scaly, and on old trees 4-5 cm thick, deeply furrowed, divided into large irregular plates separating into thin closely appressed light cinnamon-brown scales.
-Branchlets first orange-brown, pruinose, later dark gray-brown, with decurrent leaf bract scales.
-Needles tufted at the ends of the branches in fascicles of 3-5 needles, 12-22 cm long, thick, rigid, dark green, with stomata on all sides; margins finely serrate; resin canals 6-10, medial, and with two distinct vascular bundles; fascicle sheaths brown, persistent, initially to 30 mm long but wearing shorter, turning dark gray; needles falling after 2-3 seasons.
+Crown open, pyramidal in young trees, becaming round-topped; branches thick and spreading, the first-order branches drooping and the others ascending.
+Bark on young trees dark brown, rough and scaly, with age becoming 4-5 cm thick, deeply furrowed, divided into large irregular plates separating into thin closely appressed light cinnamon-brown scales.
+Twigs first orange-brown, pruinose, later turning dark gray-brown, with decurrent leaf bract scales.
+Needles tufted at the ends of the branches, in fascicles of 3-5 needles, 12-22 cm long, thick, rigid, dark green, with stomata on all sides; margins finely serrate; resin canals 6-10, medial, and with two distinct vascular bundles; fascicle sheaths brown, persistent, initially to 30 mm long but wearing shorter, turning dark gray; needles falling after 2-3 seasons.
 Cotyledons 7-9.
-Female cones ovoid to conical, symmetrical, 6-9 cm long, borne in groups of 1-3 on short, stout peduncles, light red-brown at maturity, with hard, stiff scales 12-14 mm wide, the apex margin rounded and smoothed with apophyses raised and with a transverse keel; armed with slender recurved spines.
-Open at maturity and soon deciduous, leaving the peduncle and a few basal cone scales attached to the branchlet.
-Pollen cones in dense clusters at ends of new shoots, 15-20 mm long and 5 mm diameter, yellow to yellow-brown.
-Seeds dark brown, about 6 mm long, oval, slightly compressed towards the apex, with a thick coat; seed wings articulate, 20-25 mm long and 8-9 mm wide, with about 28,000 seeds/kg.
-Wood light, soft, rather brittle, light red or often yellow, with thick pale yellow or white sapwood (Sargent 1922, Perry 1991, Farjon & Styles 1997).
+Seed cones ovoid to conical, symmetrical, 6-9 cm long, borne in groups of 1-3 on short, stout peduncles, light red-brown at maturity, with hard, stiff scales 12-14 mm wide, the apex margin rounded and smoothed with apophyses raised and with a transverse keel; armed with slender recurved spines.
+Cones open at maturity and are soon deciduous, leaving the peduncle and a few basal cone scales attached to the branchlet.
+Pollen cones borne in dense clusters at the ends of new shoots, 15-20×5 mm, yellow to yellow-brown.
+Seeds dark brown, 6 mm long, oval, slightly compressed towards the apex, with a thick coat; seed wings articulate, 20-25×8-9 mm, with about 28,000 seeds/kg.
+Wood light, soft, brittle, light red or yellow, with thick pale yellow or white sapwood (Sargent 1922, Perry 1991, Farjon and Styles 1997).

 Key to the varieties (Farjon & Styles 1997):